Course Numbering System and Guide to Course Descriptions

 Credit and contact hours

 - Credit hours represent a unit of academic credit measured in semester hours.
 Some courses may be offered for a range of credit hours.
-Learn more about credit and contact hours.
+Learn more: Credit Hours and Semester System Policy.

 - Lecture contact hours represents the number of hours per week the class will meet in a lecture environment (based on a 15-week semester).